 Is there too much distress in your life?
 Counselling may help you find freedom from painful feelings/thoughts and unhelpful habits.
 It could help you get on better with yourself and enrich important relationships.

 Even if you don't feel particularly whole, I would work with the whole you.
 This means exploring both the strengths that empower you and difficult experiences that can also be sources of learning and growth.

 Towards peaceful awareness

 Are you searching for peace of mind?
-Autogenic Training (AT) is a profound, body-based, self-help system.
+Taught since the 1930s, Autogenic Training (AT) is a wholistic, body based, self help system.
 It might be just what you're looking for.

-Meeting once a week for eight weeks, with a follow up session about a month later, you learn a range of techniques to promote relaxation and release stuck emotions.
+Meeting once a week for eight weeks, with a follow up session about a month later, you learn a range of straightforward mindfulness techniques to promote relaxation and more active methods to release painful emotions.
 AT practices last between 10 seconds and 10 minutes and could bring many balancing and restoring moments into your life.